aharonium/opensiddur.org/posts/HTML/compilations/siddurim/shabbat-siddur/the-seder-tefillah-for-shabbat-and-yom-tov-of-kehillat-kol-haneshama-jerusalem.html.md

 <div class="english">
 Chatzi Kaddish

 Let the great name of God be extolled and sanctified in the world whose creation He willed.
-May God’s kingdom soon prevail, in our own day, in our own lives, and the life of all Israel, and let us say: <em>Amen</em>.
+May God’s kingdom soon prevail, in our own day, in our own lives, and the life of all Israel, and let us say: Amen.
 Let God’s great name be blessed for ever and ever.
-Let the name of the blessed Holy One be glorified, exalted and honored, though God is (on Shabbat of Repentance: above and) beyond all the praises, songs, and adorations that we can utter, and let us say: <em>Amen</em>.
+Let the name of the blessed Holy One be glorified, exalted and honored, though God is (on Shabbat of Repentance: above and) beyond all the praises, songs, and adorations that we can utter, and let us say: Amen.
 </div>
 </td></tr>